 5 ish Potluck

-7 Opening Ritual facilitated by TBA
+7 Opening Ritual facilitated by Watching Wolf

-Drumming and Dancing – Led by Community
+Drumming and Dancing – Led by Doug

 Bring out your drums and your dancing feet and feel the rhythm of the season.